Terence: Plays

 Like Plautus, Terence adapted Greek plays from the late phases of Attic comedy.
-Unlike Plautus though, Terence's way of writing his comedies was more in a simple conversational Latin, pleasant and direct, while less visually humorous to watch.
+Unlike Plautus, however, Terence's writing style emphasized simple, conversational Latin, pleasant and direct, over visual humor.

 Five of Terence's plays are about a pair of young men in love (in the Hecyra there is only one young man, who is already married, but who suspects his wife of infidelity).
-In all the plays there are two girls involved, one a citizen woman, the other a prostitute.
-In four of the plays a recognition (anagnorisis or anagnorismos) occurs which proves that one of the girls is the long-lost daughter of a respectable citizen, thus making the way free for her marriage.
+In all the plays there are two women involved, one a citizen, the other a prostitute.
+In four of the plays (not Hecyra nor Adelphoe) a recognition (anagnorisis or anagnorismos) occurs which proves that one of the girls is the long-lost daughter of a respectable citizen, thus clearing the way for her marriage.